ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 # Solution Components and Services

 There are a few components of this solution.
-We used a VM to emulate the on premises systems, PureData System for Analytics (Netezza) and Db2.
+We used a VM to emulate the on-premises systems, PureData System for Analytics (Netezza) and Db2.
 Both of these systems are commonly used by financial firms due to the performance and security they provide - not only for data at rest, but also data as it is being queried.

 We chose dashDB for Analytics (to be renamed **Db2 Warehouse on Cloud** as of ~July 18th) as the combined repository since it is a fully namaged service in the cloud that can be expanded easily, needs no administration, and has built in encryption and security. ** Note -** dashDB is ISO 27001, SOC 2, SOC 3 and HIPAA certified.